Rania334/Twitter-Clone-MERN/README.md

 ## Features

 - User authentication (sign up, login, logout)
+- **Email verification** on sign-up using a token-based confirmation link
 - Secure access and refresh token flow (JWT-based)
 - Post, edit, and delete tweets
 - Comment and reply on tweets